-COIMA SGR views the responsible conduct of its business and the effective management of all risks, including ESG, as fundamental factors for safeguarding the company's environmental, social and governance risks concerning the reputation and its ability to generate value in a turbulent market.
+COIMA SGR views the responsible conduct of its business and the effective management of all risks, including ESG, as fundamental factors for safeguarding the company's reputation and its ability to generate value in a turbulent market.
 This enables COIMA SGR to sustain its leadership and continue to be a reliable player capable of attracting high-profile Italian and international investors.